MARYHILL OLD PARISH CHURCH STAINED GLASS

 In the foyer of Maryhill Burgh Halls there is a display of the stained glass windows which were originally a part of Maryhill Old Parish Church.

 Maryhill Old Parish Church was built in 1826 on grounds granted to the Church of Scotland by Miss Lillias Graham of the Gairbraid Estate (daughter of Mary Hill, to whom the area is now named after).
-The Church faced what is now Maryhill Road.
+The church faced what is now Maryhill Road.

 The Old Parish Church before 1843.
 Drawn by Rev. Wilson’s wife, Mrs Robert McNair Wilson.